Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

-# Sequences and dictionaries
+# Sequences and mapping types

 An understanding of data handling in Python begins with an understanding of *sequences* and *mapping types*.
 Sequences hold ordered sets of data.
 Think of an array holding an ordered set of integers or a string holding an ordered set of characters.
 Each item in the array or string occupies a specific position, and each has a specific zero-based index.
 Mapping types store unordered sets of data.
 The most common example of a mapping type is the dictionary, which holds key-value pairs.
 You retrieve a value from a dictionary by specifying a key instead of an index.

 ## Sequences

-Python supports a variety of data types, including strings, integers, floating-point numbers, and Booleans.
+Python supports a variety of data types, including strings, integers, floating-point numbers, and booleans.
 It also supports sequences, which hold collections of data.
 The most common sequences are:

 - Lists, which are similar to arrays in other programming languages
 - Strings, which are sequences of characters